-For further information on the investment of the Fund, reference should be made to the annual report of Funds SA.
+For further information on the investment of the Fund and the South Australian Superannuation Scheme Contribution Account (the Account), reference should be made to the annual report of Funds SA.
 The investment assets, liabilities, income and expense contained in this financial report are related to the investment activities of Funds SA.